simoninireland/epydemic/doc/compartmentedmodel.rst

 Building a model (within :meth:`CompartmentedModel.build`) means specifying the various compartments, loci, and events, and their associated probabilities.
+The initial occupancy of compartments can be set to allow for random initialisation, and the occupancy of existing components changed to allow better sub-classing.

 .. automethod:: CompartmentedModel.addCompartment

+. automethod:: CompartmentedModel.changeCompartmentInitialOccupancy

 .. automethod:: CompartmentedModel.trackNodesInCompartment